AlumiK/bagel/README.md

 This is an implementation of Bagel in the latest PyTorch.
 The original PyTorch 0.4 implementation can be found here: [NetManAIOps/Bagel](https://github.com/NetManAIOps/Bagel).

-A better implementation of Bagel in TensorFlow 2 can be found at [AlumiK/bagel-tensorflow](https://github.com/AlumiK/bagel-tensorflow), which supports save/load models and GPU acceleration.
+A better implementation of Bagel in TensorFlow 2 can be found at [AlumiK/bagel-tensorflow](https://github.com/AlumiK/bagel-tensorflow), which supports save/load models and better performance.

 ## Dependencies